pcaversaccio/metatx/README.md

 All files       |      100 |      100 |      100 |      100 |                |
 ----------------|----------|----------|----------|----------|----------------|
 ```
+> **Important:** A test coverage of 100% does not mean that there are no vulnerabilities.
+What really counts is the quality and spectrum of the tests themselves.

 ### Security Considerations
 In order to assure a replay protection, we track on-chain a `nonce` mapping.
 Further, to prevent anyone from broadcasting transactions that have a potential malicious intent, the [`Forwarder`](https://gitlab.appswithlove.net/tooling/metatx/-/blob/main/contracts/Forwarder.sol) smart contract implements a whitelist for the `execute` function.
 Also, the smart contract is [`Ownable`](https://docs.openzeppelin.com/contracts/4.x/api/access#Ownable) which provides a basic access control mechanism, where there is an EOA (an `owner`) that is granted exclusive access to specific functions (i.e. `addSenderToWhitelist`, `removeSenderFromWhitelist`, `killForwarder`, `pause`, `unpause`).
 Further, the smart contract function `execute` is [`Pausable`](https://docs.openzeppelin.com/contracts/4.x/api/security#Pausable), i.e. implements an emergency stop mechanism that can be triggered by the `owner`.
 Eventually, as an emergency backup a `selfdestruct` operation is implemented via the function `killForwarder`.